SirioGuy/Blinker/README.md

 Blinker led(); // LED connected to pin 2

 void setup() {
-    // Initialize the pin as output
+    // Initialize the pin as output and define the pin led.begin(2);
-    led.begin(2);
 }

 void loop() {
-    // Blink the LED: on for 500 ms, off for 500 ms led.blink(500, 500);
+    // Blink the LED every 500 ms
+    led.blink(500);
 }
 ```